How do I point my mail to Google Apps?

 - If you want to use (mt) Media Temple's "Point Mail to Google" tool, the domain you want to use for Google Apps must be using (mt) nameservers.

 Any changes to your domain's DNS zone file will need to propagate across the Internet.
-As a general rule, we recommend to allow 24-48 hours for DNS propagation.
+As a general rule, we recommend you allow 24-48 hours for DNS propagation.
 Read this article on how to lower your TTL value for a smooth transition.

 - Log into your AccountCenter.

 - From the Overview page or Domains tab, select the domain you want to point to Google Apps.

 - Scroll down to the DNS & ZONE FILES section.

 - Click Edit DNS Zone File.

 - Scroll down and click on the Point Mail to Google button.